Uber CEO Kalanick resigns under investor pressure

 The company’s hard-charging style has led to legal trouble.
 The U.S. Justice Department is investigating Uber’s past usage of phony software designed to thwart regulators.

-Uber also is fighting allegations that it’s relying on a key piece of technology stolen from Google spin-off Waymo to build self-driving cars.
+Uber also is fighting allegations that it relies on a key piece of technology stolen from Google spin-off Waymo to build self-driving cars.